A look at the differences between commercial and nonprofit brands with a view for guiding nonprofits, using the Salvos as an example.

 IKEA is an iconic global phenomenon.
 What’s the secret?
 Is it sustainable?
 How does it work?
 A company strategy in a nutshell.

 What is a brand mark?
-A symbol and a promise.
+They are both a mark of trust and a promise.